ptitzler/ibm-cloud-utility-scripts/README.md

 An error is returned if:
  - the specified service key is not defined
  - the specified service key exists but is not a COS service key
- - the sepcified COS service key does not include HMAC credentials
+ - the specified COS service key does not include HMAC credentials

  ---